All Episodes

 All I know is they're running around saying that LBJ was smeared.

-Well, if so, it would have been the director who did that, in part.
+Well, if so, it would have been the director who did that in part.

 That would be why the director didn't get a nod.

-But these white liberals, it's gotta be race.
+But these white liberals, it's got to be race because all the nominees are white.

 It has to be race, you see.